ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/99q3-quiz-calculating-running-time.md

 :::::::::: question ::::::::::
-Determine $\Theta$ for the following code fragment in the average case.
+Determine $O$ for the following code fragment.
 Assume that all variables are integers.

     sum = 0